acoustic-content-samples/wchtools-cli/README.md

 Assuming you had an existing manifest called my_site which included all artifacts for your site, the above command would push only the locally modified content items to your tenant and afterwards generate a new manifest called new_content which includes only those content items that were modified (and successfully pushed to your tenant).

-#### Storing a manifest on Watson Content Hub
+#### Storing a manifest on Acoustic Content

-Manifests can be stored on Watson Content Hub.
-The manifest file can be treated as a web asset and pushed to Watson Content Hub.
+Manifests can be stored on Acoustic Content.
+The manifest file can be treated as a web asset and pushed to Acoustic Content.
 The following command

     wchtools push -w --path /dxconfig/manifests

-will push any manifests in the /dxconfig/manifests directory to Watson Content Hub.
-Any manifests stored like this on Watson Content Hub can then be accessed using the --server-manifest argument.
+will push any manifests in the /dxconfig/manifests directory to Acoustic Content.
+Any manifests stored like this on Acoustic Content can then be accessed using the --server-manifest argument.

 ### Pulling, pushing, listing, and comparing only "ready" artifacts.
 Some artifact types (content items, content assets, pages, and sites) support draft versions.
 A draft version of an artifact is a working copy that will not be published until it is set to ready.
 For this reason a site developer may not want to include draft versions in a push, pull, list, or compare operation.